honne/cdap/cdap-docs/hydrator-manual/source/concepts-design.rst

 change from run to run and you need to specify those values as input before starting a run.

-Or, you might want to create a pipeline with a particular action at the start of the run.
+You might want to create a pipeline with a particular action at the start of the run.
-The action might, based on some logic, provide the name of the database to use as a source and the name of the table to write as a sink.
+The action could, based on some logic, provide the name of the database to use as a source and the name of the table to write as a sink.
 The next stage in the pipeline might use this information to read and write from appropriate sources and sinks.